apache/spark/docs/monitoring.md

 ### Executor Task Metrics

-The REST API exposes the values of the Task Metrics collected by Spark executors at the task execution level.
-The metrics can be used for performance troubleshooting.
+The REST API exposes the values of the Task Metrics collected by Spark executors with the granularity of task execution.
+The metrics can be used for performance troubleshooting and workload characterization.
-A list of the available metrics with a short description:
+A list of the available metrics, with a short description:

 <table class="table">
   <tr><th>Spark Executor Task Metric name</th>